famedly/synapse-invite-checker/README.md

         insured_only_room_scan:
           enabled: true or false  # optional switch to disable the insured-only room scan from running.
 The scan is enabled by default, but only runs in EPA mode, otherwise this option is ignored and the scan is disabled.
           grace_period: see 'Duration Parsing' below, # Length of time a room with only EPA members is allowed to exist before deletion.
 Ignored if `enabled` is false.
 Defaults to "1w"
+          invites_grace_period: see 'Duration Parsing' below, # Optional, a separate grace period just for invites, after which an invite will be considered stale and ignored.
+Otherwise invited "Pro" users are considered joined and will prevent purging the room.
+Ignored if `enabled` is false.
+Defaults to "0", which will never consider an invite stale.
         inactive_room_scan:
           enabled: true or false # optional switch to disable the room scan for inactive rooms, defaults to true
           grace_period: see 'Duration Parsing' below # Length of time a room is allowed to have no message activity before it is eligible for deletion.
 Ignored if 'enabled' is false.
 Defaults to "26w" which is 6 months